Model-R/modleR/README.md

 ## Folder structure created by this package

-__ModelR__ writes the outputs in the hard disk, according to the following folder structure:
+__modleR__ writes the outputs in the hard disk, according to the following folder structure:

     `models_dir/projection1/partitions`
     `models_dir/projection1/final_models`